Who Was LeBron James’ First Coach in the NBA?

-Many NBA legends have had legendary coaches: Michael Jordan and Kobe Bryant had Phil Jackson; Tim Duncan had Gregg Popovich, and Magic Johnson and Kareem Abdul-Jabbar had Pat Riley.
-However, LeBron James has not really had that one legendary coach.
-He has had some average/good coaches, but no great ones.
-Because of this, James has ultimately had several coaches throughout his NBA career.
-So, with that, who was his first NBA coach after getting drafted by the Cleveland Cavaliers?
+Many NBA legends have had legendary coaches.
+Michael Jordan and Kobe Bryant had Phil Jackson.
+Tim Duncan had Gregg Popovich, and Magic Johnson and Kareem Abdul-Jabbar had Pat Riley.
+However, LeBron James never really had that one legendary coach, although Erik Spoelstra of the Miami Heat is rapidly becoming one.
+James has had several coaches throughout his NBA career, but who was his first NBA coach after getting drafted by the Cleveland Cavaliers?

 James’ first coach in the NBA was Paul Silas, who coached a couple of teams before the Cavaliers.

 Silas, a former star with the Boston Celtics, coached the San Diego Clippers from 1980 to 1983 and went 78-168 without reaching the playoffs.
 After working as an assistant coach with four different teams, Silas became the head coach of the Charlotte Hornets in the 1998-99 season.